scpedicini/glyph-shift/HIRAGANA_IMPLEMENTATION_PLAN_REVISED.md

 2. Use the refined scoring logic (average score) to select the best pronunciation.

 ### Phase 5: Integration & Testing
+1.  **Update ALL swap classes to async** - Convert `canSwap` and `swap` methods in all classes to async/Promise-based.
-1. Ensure the `hiragana-text` CSS class is applied.
+2. Ensure the `hiragana-text` CSS class is applied.
-2. Perform integration tests with various English words, including those with multiple pronunciations and edge cases.
+3. Perform integration tests with various English words, including those with multiple pronunciations and edge cases.
+4. Verify the entire extension still works after making all swap methods async.

 ## Architectural Changes for Asynchronous Loading